borntofrappe/Learn-SVG-by-Building-a-Solar-System/Stepped Project/README.md

 Each sub-folder is structured with an `index.html` and `README.md` file.
 The former describes the code accumulated after each challenge.
 The latter gives a brief overview of the code introduced in the markup.

-A stylesheet is included at the root level of this folder, and is shared by each and every `index.html` file.
+`style.css` is included at the root level of this folder, but it is still unclear what is the best way to incorporate its logic.
+Specifically at the beginning of the project, it might be best to have no stylesheet at all.

 ## Project Structure

 Here you find a short list of the sub-folders, including their label and purpose.

+1. Add an `<svg>` element.